45 or 46 Songs That Weren't Good Enough to Go on Our Other Records

 45 or 46 Songs That Weren't Good Enough to Go on Our Other Records is a double album released in 2002 by NOFX.
-There were 47 songs on the CD version, and all the songs easily fit onto one CD.
+It was released through Fat Wreck Chords on May 21, 2002.

-The band built up a list of songs that did not make it onto any of their albums, or had previously appeared on compilation albums, vinyl singles, or b-sides.
-Many of these had been dropped originally because of Fat Mike's tendency to not release albums that ran for too long.
+Over time, the band built up several songs that had not made it onto any of their albums, or had previously appeared on compilation albums, vinyl singles, or B-sides.
+Many of the songs had been dropped originally because of Fat Mike's tendency to not release albums that ran for too long.

-The first CD contained a collection of songs spanning almost the entirety of the band's career.
-The oldest track was from the band's first demo, and the newest was recorded for this album.

-The second CD contained the EPs Fuck the Kids and Surfer, each of which contained 13 or so very short songs that were previously available only on 7" vinyl.
-Fat Mike chose to leave one song off of each of the EPs when compiling this CD, "just to annoy people a bit".
+The first CD contains a collection of songs spanning almost the entirety of the band's career.
+The oldest track is from the band's first demo, and the newest track was recorded for the album.
+The second CD contains the EPs Fuck the Kids and Surfer, each of which contain several short songs that were previously available only on 7" vinyl.

-The vinyl release of the album was renamed to 22 Songs That Weren't Good Enough to Go on Our Other Records, but included only the first 21 tracks from the first CD, because of all of the second CD was already available on the two vinyl EPs.
+The vinyl release of the album was renamed to 22 Songs That Weren't Good Enough to Go on Our Other Records, but only included the first 21 tracks from the first CD, because tracks on the second CD were already available on the two vinyl EPs.